 Submitted your pitch video on our platform, including a brief description and all supporting materials

-Prepared for questions fromour judgesat our Final Pitch Event beginning at 8:00 AM EST
+Prepared for questions from our judges at our Final Pitch Event beginning at 8:00 AM EDT

-To provide even further support, our Innovation Team has prepared an Introduction to Design Thinking video to introduce you to the methodology and on the day of the event, you will have access to breakout sessions where our experts will explain in more detail each phase of the methodology.
-They will also be available to answer any questions.
+To provide even further support, our Innovation Team has prepared an Introduction to Design Thinking Masterclass series to introduce you to the methodology and help you prepare before the event.
+On the day of the event, you will have access to our experts during the innovation check-in sessions where you will have the opportunity to ask any questions you have after watching the Masterclasses.

 And with that, you are now ready to disrupt the insurance industry!